Leveraging Your Existing Customer Base

 Today’s consumers are constantly bombarded with adverts, and pitches from salespeople.
 While there’s no disputing the success of these marketing methods, customers are more likely to actually pay attention to messages about a business when it comes from a trustworthy friend, colleague or acquaintance who has first-hand experience with the brand.

-There are many benefits to getting referrals from existing customers:
+When it comes to insurance marketing, are many benefits to getting referrals from existing customers:

 - Referrals are free; it is of no cost to your business to ask a customer to refer a friend.